KamilaHase/MS2/README.md

 All other colors are variants of the above.

 #### Imagery
+Branding of Vocab-Memorize uses vector images that are styled to look they were "hand drawn".
+The main house picture uses vector image.
-All the images presented on the website were adapted from originally two images, purchased on Shutterstock
+All the images presented on the website were adapted from originally two images, purchased on [Shutterstock](https://www.shutterstock.com/).
+- images on index.html were adapted from original image: https://www.shutterstock.com/cs/image-vector/set-vector-home-items-house-icons-1743959444
+- main house image was adapted from original image: https://www.shutterstock.com/cs/image-vector/house-cut-detailed-modern-interior-many-282624269

+All adaptation of pictures to fit the website and its purposes were made later on by me.

 #### Wireframes